yosemitebandit/openbts-python/readme.md

-a Python client for the OpenBTS NodeManager, providing access to OpenBTS, SMQueue, SIPAuthServe and NodeManager itself
+a Python client for the OpenBTS NodeManager, providing access to components in the OpenBTS application suite: SMQueue, SIPAuthServe, OpenBTS and NodeManager itself

 ### installation